 Having a full boat day on day two meant we could go deeper into Halong Bay and escape the main island stops for the day trips, which was brilliant.
 We had caves, bays and islands completely to ourselves, compared to the first and third days where we were one of probably 10-20 boats at every single island stop.

-If you’re heading to Halong Bay, I’d absolutely recommend the two night cruise to help avoid the crowds, but before you lock anything in, here’s some real talk…
+If you’re heading to Halong Bay, I’d absolutely recommend a two night cruise (rather than a day trip or overnight) to help avoid the crowds, but before you lock anything in, here’s some real talk…

 Real talk about Halong Bay